wei170/HW17_tutorial_gitbook/get-started/app-structure-optional.md

 >> Meteor will ensure that any file in any directory named ```server/``` will only be available on the server, and ```client/``` be on the client.

-Let's take a look at the [Todos example appl](), the official Meteor 'helloworld' application.
+Let's take a look at the [Todos example app](https://www.meteor.com/tutorials/blaze/creating-an-app), the official Meteor 'helloworld' application.
 It is a great example to follow when structuring your app.

 ```
 imports/